 4.00 credits.
 A study of content, teaching strategies, materials, organizing approaches and curricula for teaching social studies at the early elementary level (PK through fourth grade).
-Students will be required to complete a field experience component, documented by a journal.
-Prerequisite(s): ED 250 and ED 258.
-Corequisite(s): ED 325, ED 335 and ED 345.
-Formal acceptance into Education Program required.
+Students will be required to complete a field

 ED 366 - Methods for Teaching Social Studies in Elementary/Middle Level